UoY-RoboStar/SLEEC-TK/README.md

    launched automatically with the plug-ins in this folder installed, as well as the required dependencies (eg. Xtext, Sirius, RoboChart).
 You can then click `Finish` to exit the installer.

+### 2. Installation using the pre-compiled code
+Pre-compiled releases for SLEEC-TK are available in this repository, which can be used to run the tool without having to manually compile it first.

+1. Download a .zip file from the [releases](https://github.com/UoY-RoboStar/SLEEC-TK/releases) of this repository for your platform.
+2. Extract the archive file.
+3. Run the Eclipse binary.

 ## Executable jar file for SLEEC rule validation (conflict and redundancy checking)
 In addition to the Eclipse environment, one can execute a jar file using the command